Priti Patel refuses to attend Home Affairs Committee

 Reason given by home secretary for ‘unacceptable’ decision ‘does not make sense’, committee chair says

+Priti Patel says she finds the ECHR ruling to be ‘disappointing’ and ‘surprising’

-Priti Patel has refused to attend a planned session giving evidence to parliament’s Home Affairs Committee.
+Priti Patel has refused to attend a planned session giving evidence to parliament’s Home Affairs Committee, and will not answer questions until after the Conservative leadership election - if she is still in post.

 The home secretary was due to be questioned on issues including the Rwanda migrant deal, violence against women and girls, policing and passport delays on Wednesday morning.